bokeh/tutorial/README.md

 ## Local setup

-To run the tutorial locally, you first need to clone this repository to your local machine.
+To run the tutorial locally, first clone this repository to your local machine.
 For example:

 ```bash
 git clone git@github.com:bokeh/tutorial.git